OUR

 Flat Rate Scheme (FRS)

-This scheme can save you a lot of money in certain industries.
-You get given a flat-percentage rate dependent on the industry you are in.
-Lets assume 11%.
-You then charge VAT at the usual rate but you only pay over to HMRC 11% of your Gross (meaning inclusive of VAT) turnover.
-You can’t claim back any VAT on your purchases (with a few exceptions), but you don’t hand over all of the VAT you receive to HMRC.
+You get given a flat-percentage rate depending on your industry — let's assume 11%.
+You then charge VAT at the usual rate but only pay over to HMRC 11% of your gross (VAT-inclusive) turnover.

 Reclaiming VAT on pre-registration purchases